You may have heard from a friend, an article, or a colleague that you should look into a spray polyurethane foam roof.

 Type 1 is a fully adhered EPDM roof.
 This means that the EPDM has been applied over the insulation with an adhesive.
 Since the roof is fully adhered, foam can be applied.
 A primer/cleaner may be used depending on the condition of the existing roof.

 Type 2 is a mechanically-attached EPDM roof.
 Mechanically-attached means there are rows of plates and screws at the seams of the membrane which fasten the roof down.
-Since this type of EPDM roof is not fully adhered, cover board needs to be installed first, then the spray foam.
+Since this type of EPDM roof is not fully adhered, a cover board needs to be installed first, then the spray foam.

 Type 3 is ballasted EPDM roof.
 Ballasted means that the EPDM is only fastened down at walls and curbs.
 Then a thick layer (minimum 10 lbs./sq. ft.) of rocks and stones are laid over top.